SaraWestWA/SaraWestWA.github.io/_posts/2020-08-26-Of learning of loans.md

 layout: post
 title: Creating a Predictive Model
 subtitle: Misadventures in Learning
+cover-img: /assets/img/sonya-lynne-siaZOhMQsMM-unsplash.jpg
 ---
 ## How it all started

 Remember color-by-number from childhood?
 Some kids hated those.
 Me, I had my mother make regular pictures into color-by-number, now I knew exactly what to do!
 Fast forward a few years.
 “Pick a topic for your paper…”.
 That’s the hardest part, then to make it long enough...
 I would rather prove a theorem, thank you.

 Fast forward many more years; I have forgotten almost everything about proving theorems.
 Hence, I am studying Data Science at Lambda School.
 It’s time to begin my Unit 2 Build Project.
 “Pick a data set…” Ugh, the worst part.
-I found this data set on Kaggle [TVS_Loan_Default](https://www.kaggle.com/sjleshrac/tvs-loan-default), it seemed tidy and was brand new.
+I found this data set on Kaggle, [TVS Loan Default](https://www.kaggle.com/sjleshrac/tvs-loan-default), it seemed tidy and was brand new.
 I was so busy learning the mechanics from my lessons, I didn’t notice a problem.
 Little did I know, a highly imbalanced data isn’t a great choice for a beginner.
 Trying to find a way to distinguish a tiny amount of data from all of the rest proved to be tricky.
 I learned about a new technique.
 Soon everything was going swimmingly.
 Then, the weekend before the project was due I happened upon a bit of information that set off that little niggling feeling… Sure enough, I had misunderstood how to apply the new technique.
 What I thought was working well was hardly working at all… I was back to looking for needles in a pin stack, everything looked alike.

 ## The Project
 ### The Data